San Francisco Soccer Football League: History

 Established in 1902 as the California Football Association, the SFSFL is the oldest soccer league continuously operating in the United States, pre-dating even the 1913 foundation of the United States Soccer Federation.
 The next-oldest U.S. leagues, the Cosmopolitan Soccer League of New York City and the National Soccer League of Chicago, were formed in 1923 and 1938, respectively.
 With several community leaders and soccer enthusiasts, alike, they created football (soccer) clubs, such as: Pickwicks, Pastimes, Barbarians, Hornets, Vampires, American Rifles, Independents, Albion Rovers and the Thistles FC.
 These clubs help lay the foundation for organized adult soccer which led to the inception of the SFSFL.
 Teams played soccer matches on Sundays, competing with teams as far north as Sacramento when transportation was only by ferry-boat.
 Over time, the SFSFL helped launch the California Soccer Association and would compete in the first California State Cup in 1904.
-Dominating the national soccer scene from the earliest days, SFSFL teams have won four Lamar Hunt US Open Cup; numerous state and national titles; to hosting and playing international matches in the historic Kezar Stadium.
+Dominating the national soccer scene from the earliest days, SFSFL teams have won four Lamar Hunt US Open Cup and numerous state and national titles, and hosted and played international.
 The SFSFL would be known across the country, producing memorable clubs, players, personalities, all-star games and national champions.
 SFSFL members have been inducted into both the US Soccer and CSAN Halls of Fame for contributing to the game.